marioluan/gota/DESIGN.md

     -   Add custom validation to models, such as min, max, etc.
     -   Expose OpenAPI specification in API Gateway.
 -   Development
+    -   Replace "sam local start-api" with local-stack and aws-cdk-local.
     -   Create a CI/CD pipeline.
         -   [Test] Add performance tests and run them as part of the pipeline.
         -   [Test] Add smoke tests and run them as part of the pipeline.